The driverless car revolution must proceed with caution

 In the Uber accident, the video indicates that the car did not see the woman and bicycle, the safety driver was not looking until roughly 2 seconds before the crash, and the woman walking the bicycle was jaywalking and did not appear to notice the automobile until it was too late. (even though it was night, and the car's headlights were on).
 But even had the driver been watching the road, the driver might not have been able to react quickly enough.
 Studies have shown that it takes up to 20 seconds for safety drivers to respond: The car was traveling at 40mph which means 60 feet/second.

 The Federal Drug Administration (FDA) requires the medical industry to behave cautiously in their introduction of new devices and medication: new treatments or devices can sometimes do patients more harm than good, so each must undergo clinical trials before they can be released.
 We need something similar for self-driving autos: a neutral, trusted agency to certify safety before we let them on the roads.
-This could be a government agency or a high-quality private company such as UL (a global safety consulting and certification company formerly known as Underwriters laboratory).
+This could be a government agency or a high-quality private company such as UL (a global safety consulting and certification company).
 Insisting on a safety certificate might put a salutary slow up in today's mad race.